bizzy-hazelman/F1P/README.md

 ## 2018-05-15

-The innoplus updated and banned the first static QR code
+I heard from my friends that someone showed the existence of the QR code to the innoplus.
+The innoplus updated the app and banned the first static QR code.

 So we update the QR code soon.